-My name is Monica Inniss.
+My name is Dr. Monica Inniss.
 I graduated from the Tuskegee School of Veterinary Medicine in 1986.
 Since graduation I have been in small animal practice, working in clinics in Georgia, Michigan and Wisconsin.

 My education consists of: